Photo by George Lange

 From June 2014 to June 2016, I ran the product team and coded the first version of the product/algorithm.
 Splitting my time between design research, user experience design, software architecture and implementation, product management and founder responsibilities, I remained motivated to maintain the focus as a user-centric product and company.

 At AKQA’s San Francisco office, I was a creative developer and software engineer.
 AKQA is known for creating the future for its clients.
 I educated colleagues and clients on how and which technologies would be best to bring ideas into actuality.
-I’d then design the experience and build a prototype showcasing how it would work.
+I’d then design the experience and build high fidelity prototypes showcasing how it works.
 I explored a range of technologies from the Kinect to drones to 3D printing to web apps.